duoncode/boiler/docs/values.md

 - `stripTags` removes HTML tags via `strip_tags()`.
 This filter is not safe on arbitrary input, but it preserves already-safe output from earlier safe filters.
 - `trim` trims leading and trailing characters via `trim()`.
 This filter is not safe on arbitrary input, but it preserves already-safe output from earlier safe filters.

 When you write a custom filter, return `true` from `safe()` only when the filter output is safe HTML from arbitrary input.
-When it should keep already-safe HTML safe, implement `Duon\Boiler\Contract\PreservesSafety` instead.
+When it should keep already-safe HTML safe, implement `Celemas\Boiler\Contract\PreservesSafety` instead.

 Register custom filters on the engine with the fluent `filter()` method.
 Read [the engine](engine.md) for details.